NzauM/NewsShow/readme.md

 # News-Scoop

-News scoop lets you read news from many news online.
+News scoop lets you read news sources from various publishers  online.

 ## Description

 News scoop is an application that lets you see news pubishers around the world.You can also choose a news publisher form which to read the news from.It also allows you to choose the language you can read from.

 ## Behaviour  Driven Development